George3d6/Confidence-Determination/README.md

 <a><img src="https://raw.githubusercontent.com/George3d6/Confidence-Determination/master/img/9._Nr_Epochs_relative_.png" width="400"/></a>

-## II Trying to squeeze more out of the results
+## III A broader look at the results

 Ok, before I draw any conclusion I also want to do a brief analysis of all the datapoints I collected.
 Maybe there's some more signal in all that noise.